 - The Group does not have contracted customer order backlog for ship newbuild programs.
 The delay Philly Shipyard has experienced in securing new orders and financing has interrupted its building program, resulting in the idling of all production activities in its facility other than ship maintenance and repair work and a decrease of more than 80% of its workforce (including direct employees and subcontracted personnel) since the beginning of 2018.
 If this delay continues, then it will further interrupt Philly Shipyard's building program and increase the costs and risks faced by Philly Shipyard, including challenges related to attracting and retaining skilled workers and increases in under-recovered overhead costs (i.e., overhead costs incurred and not allocated to projects). - The longer the delay in securing new orders continues, the more expensive and challenging it becomes for Philly Shipyard to resume shipbuilding operations.
 In particular, the extended gap in production activities increases the risk that the Company is unable to mobilize the shipyard's workforce, and to retain and raise sufficient financing to support future shipbuilding projects. - Pursuant to the Shipyard Lease between PSI and its landlord, Philadelphia Shipyard Development Corporation (PSDC), if PSI fails to maintain an average of at least 200 full-time employees at the shipyard for 90 consecutive days, then the lease term (i.e., a 99-year lease with 79 years remaining including options) is automatically converted to month-to-month and PSDC has the right to terminate the lease, subject to the right of PSI to complete work-in-process projects and a one-time, limited cure right which allows PSI to restore the lease to a five-year term under certain circumstances.
 Due to a forecasted breach of this condition caused by the gap in shipbuilding activity following the delivery of Hull 030, which breach would have occurred in Q1 2019, Philly Shipyard obtained a temporary conditional waiver of this minimum employment condition until 31 December 2019.
-If PSI obtains a new order during this waiver period, the waiver of the minimum employment condition will continue until PSI reaches the 200 full-time employee requirement.
+This waiver has been extended and now remains in effect on a month-to-month basis until 31 March 2020 so long as PSI continues to comply with its terms.
+If PSI obtains a new order during the waiver period that will result in a significant increase in employment at the shipyard, such as the NSMV program, then the waiver will continue until PSI reaches the 200 full-time employee requirement.

-The Group acknowledges the material uncertainty in being able to continue ordinary shipbuilding operations and secure new contracted customer backlog in order to comply with the shipyard lease minimum employment condition without obtaining additional waivers to continue operations beyond 31 December 2019.
+The Group acknowledges the material uncertainty in being able to continue ordinary shipbuilding operations and secure new contracted customer backlog in order to comply with the shipyard lease minimum employment condition without obtaining additional waivers to continue operations beyond 31 March 2020.
 However, the Directors are confident that this is achievable through a combination of the following: